This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Frost damage occurs when the plant is exposed to temperatures below 40 degrees Fahrenheit.

 Thankfully, the aloe plant won’t necessarily die when frost damage occurs.
-Don’t be too alarmed if the leaves have turned brown and begun to shrivel; as long as there is some green left on the plant, there is a chance that it can be salvaged.
+Don’t be too alarmed if the leaves have turned brown and begun to fade; as long as there is some green left on the plant, there is a chance that it can be salvaged.

 Freeze Damage in aloe vera plants